facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 The `disableUserSubmission` prop accepts a boolean where a true value hides the text inputs and hides the submit button.
 Setting `disableUserSubmission` to false keeps the user inputs and submit button visible.
 The default value of this prop is false.
 ### `handleSubmit`
-The `handleSubmit` prop accepts a function that runs when the "Submit Tip" button is pressed.
+The `handleSubmit` prop accepts a function that runs when the "Submit Tip" button is pressed instead of the default behavior of submitting a tip.
 The tipData property can be passed down through to the function.
 This method can only be ran when `disableUserSubmission` is set to false.
 ### `tipData`
 The `tipData` parameter exists when using the `handleSubmit` property.
 It records the inputted header and body of the submitted tip.
 The parameter is an object of the type:
 ```